 Potential Advantages and Current Considerations

-This technology opens doors to several intriguing possibilities for the supplement industry:
+This tech brings some interesting possibilities for the supplement industry:

-However, it's important to understand that 3D printing for gummy supplements is primarily in the research, development, and niche application stages.
-For large-scale production of consistent, high-quality supplements, traditional manufacturing methods like injection molding remain the industry standard due to their proven efficiency, speed, and cost-effectiveness at volume.
+But keep in mind: 3D printing for gummy supplements is still mostly in R&D and niche applications.
+For large-scale production of consistent, high-quality supplements, traditional methods like injection molding remain the industry standard—they're faster, cheaper, and proven at volume.

 The Future of Supplement Manufacturing